Rurusetto/rurusetto/README.md

 ### Start a development server

-Run this command inside the Rūrusetto directory, this will enable a development in http://localhost:1313/ and this support fast render and reload:
+Run this command inside the Rūrusetto directory, this will enable a development environment in http://localhost:1313/ and this support fast render and reload:

 ```shell
 hugo server